br-mat/pantiltcamera/motionEyeInstallGuide.md

-Thanks to the documentation of motioneye it is a really simple setup process to make motionEye run on your system.
-For the Original information click:
+Thanks to the documentation of motionEye it is a really simple setup process to make motionEye run on your system.
+For the original information click:
 - [Bullseye](https://github.com/motioneye-project/motioneye/wiki/Install-on-Raspbian-Bullseye)
 - [Buster](https://github.com/motioneye-project/motioneye/wiki/Install-On-Raspbian)